RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 # What next?

 We hope this tutorial gave you an idea about how Git works.
-If anything is still unclear, please help us to improve this tutorial and create an issue on our [issue tracker](https://github.com/RWTH-EBC/AixLib/issues)!
+In any case, **please help us to improve this tutorial and make a suggestion for improvement by creating an issue on our [issue tracker](https://github.com/RWTH-EBC/EBC-Tutorials/issues)**!
+We are convinced that you noticed at least one thing about the tutorial that we can improve on.

 If you want to have a look at other tutorials, we can recommend these links: